 Permutation Feature Importance

-This article describes how to use the Permutation Feature Importance module in Azure Machine Learning designer, to compute a set of feature importance scores for your dataset.
+This article describes how to use the Permutation Feature Importance component in Azure Machine Learning designer, to compute a set of feature importance scores for your dataset.
 You use these scores to help you determine the best features to use in a model.

-In this module, feature values are randomly shuffled, one column at a time.
+In this component, feature values are randomly shuffled, one column at a time.
 The performance of the model is measured before and after.
 You can choose one of the standard metrics to measure performance.

-The scores that the module returns represent the change in the performance of a trained model, after permutation.
+The scores that the component returns represent the change in the performance of a trained model, after permutation.
 Important features are usually more sensitive to the shuffling process, so they'll result in higher importance scores.

 This article provides an overview of the permutation feature, its theoretical basis, and its applications in machine learning: Permutation Feature Importance.